traitecoevo/austraits.build/docs/Building.md

     improvement of the database.

-A key goal for us was to make the process for harmonising different datasets as transparent posbble.
-Our workflow is therefore fully-reproducible and open, meanign it exposes the decisions made in the processing of data into a harmonised and curated dataset (Figure 1);
+A key goal for us was to make the process for harmonising different datasets as transparent as possible.
+Our workflow is therefore fully-reproducible and open, meaning it exposes the decisions made in the processing of data into a harmonised and curated dataset (Figure 1);
-and can also be reruen by others (see section ON [compiling AusTraits](#compiling)).
+and can also be rerun by others (see section ON [compiling AusTraits](#compiling)).

 ![](Workflow.png)

 # Structure of AusTraits

-AusTraits is essentailly a series of linked components, which cross link against each other::
+AusTraits is essentially a series of linked components, which cross link against each other::

     austraits